DANS-KNAW/dans-datastation-architecture/docs/data-vault-storage-root.md

 To restore the OCFL repository, the layers must be extracted in the correct order.
 SURF provides a utility called [dmftar]{:target=_blank} to create and extract
 DMFTAR archives.
 This utility is the interface to the tape storage system.

-!!! alert "dmftar utility"
+!!! alert "Restoring without the `dmftar` utility"

-    Even without the `dmftar` utility, it is possible to read the OCFL repository, as long as the layers are extracted in the correct order.
+    Even without the `dmftar` utility, it is possible to restore the OCFL repository, as long as the layers are extracted in the correct order.
 A DMFTAR archive is just a lightweight wrapper around a TAR archive, implemented as a directory containing batches of (possibly multi-volume) TAR files along with index files and a checksum file.

 [dans-layer-store-lib]: ../dans-libraries/#dans-layer-store-lib
 [Data Archive]: {{ data_archive }}